Janesville, California

-Janesville (also known as Lassen) is a sparsely populated census-designated place in Lassen County, California.
+Janesville (also known as Lassen) is a sparsely populated census-designated place in Lassen County, California, United States.
 It is located 11 mi southeast of Susanville, at an elevation of 4239 feet (1292 m).
 Janesville is located on the eastern slopes of the Sierra Nevada Mountain range.
 Its population is 2,461 as of the 2020 census, up from 1,408 from the 2010 census.

 The community consists of an elementary school, a park, four churches, two gas stations, a pizza parlor, a coffee shop, a veterinary hospital, a hardware store, a post office, a Dollar General and a few other businesses.

 Janesville stretches over a distance of 8 mi.
 Its ZIP Code is 96114.
-The community is inside area code 530.
+The community is served by area code 530.